SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Discussions

+\paragraph{Limitations} \SEA{} is a forensic system that aims to analyze attacks after they have occurred.
+Thus, \SEA{} shares several key limitations with any forensic system.
+For example, \SEA{} is not applicable when privacy or storage outweighs security, where storing private queries is prohibited.
+However, sharing attack patterns is unlikely to compromise privacy because they are abstract representations generated based only on attacker queries, and no user data is involved.
+Moreover, \SEA{} cannot be actively involved when the attack has never been found; this usually means the attack has not caused noticeable damage.

+\paragraph{Capability Boundary} The fundamental assumption of \SEA{} is that the per-query changes are produced by some procedure and can be measured by some probability distribution.
+For example, changes consisting of Gaussian noise can be characterized by a well-defined PMF, defining a specific procedure.
+Therefore, our modeling of attacks can only encapsulate attacks that produce changes measurable by some PMF. \SEA{} cannot analyze attacks that can succeed with uncorrelated queries, but such attacks are not used in the literature. \SEA{} cannot analyze transferability attacks, as they would reduce to the open question of robustly distinguishing white-box adversarial examples.
+We will discuss this issue with more details in \Cref{app:discuss}.

-\Cref{sec:method:enroll} described two approaches to enroll new attacks into \SEA.
-Both approaches require manual intervention to analyze source code or model the procedures.
-Our semi-automated approach to discovering the procedures and, subsequently, attacks involves some amount of manual intervention.
-One author enrolled the attacks in our experiments one trace at a time.
-Adding a single trace takes a few minutes.
-The additional manual overhead arises from visually confirming the clustering results, tuning the hyper-parameter if necessary, and including the automatically extracted PMF and template in the code.
-However, a higher level of manual analysis is needed if the user wants to discover more abstract procedures, such as line search and interpolation.
-These were the only special procedures we found in existing attacks.
+\paragraph{Manual Overhead} We described two approaches to enroll new attacks in \Cref{sec:method:enroll}, which require manual intervention to analyze source code or model the procedures.
+Our semi-automated approach to discovering the procedures involves some amount of manual intervention.
+One author enrolled the attacks in our experiments one trace at a time, where adding a single trace takes a few minutes.
+Manual overhead arises from visually confirming the clustering results and including the automatically extracted PMF and template in the code.
+Note that there are no technical challenges to automate this further.
+We opt not to automate this process to ensure the evaluations are controlled and valid.